 Post-secondary education and research play a critical role in advancing the economic, social, cultural and political development of Canada as a whole and in promoting the learning and development opportunities of all Canadians.
-It is the obligation of the Government of Canada to encourage the equitable and sufficient development of post-secondary education and research in all regions of the country by assisting the provinces in meeting the costs thereof.
+It is the obligation of the Government of Canada to encourage the equitable and sufficient development of post-secondary education and research in all regions of the country, in both official languages and including First Nations, by assisting the provinces in meeting the costs thereof.

 The Canada Social Transfer should be replaced by separate national social investment funds, one of which is a National Post-Secondary Education Fund that should be established to provide adequate, stable, multi-year federal cash funding to the provinces in support of post-secondary education.

 To ensure regional equity, cash transfers to the provinces under the Post-Secondary Education Fund should be allocated on a per capita basis and equalized according to provincial GDP per capita.

 Federal cash contributions to the provinces in respect of the cost of post-secondary education shall be used solely for post-secondary education.
 Accountability mechanisms should be established to ensure that these funds are spent as designated by the provinces and post-secondary institutions.

 Federal cash contributions to the provinces in respect of post-secondary education should be allocated by the provinces only to those post-secondary institutions that meet the following principles:

 - public administration — post-secondary education institutions must be operated on a public and not-for-profit basis